-The chairperson does not usually vote on a motion but is entitled to do so, as long as he or she is a member with voting rights.
-This ‘deliberative’ vote must be made at the same time as all other members vote.
+The chairperson may choose not to vote on a motion despite being entitled to do so as a member.
 The rules may provide that the chairperson has an additional ‘casting’ vote if there is a tie in the vote.

 A quorum is the minimum number of people required for the meeting to be valid.
 The Act requires that a quorum be stated in the rules of the association for both general meetings and committee meetings.
-In the case of sub-committees, the management committee may set the quorum.
-The quorum may be set as a percentage of the membership rather than a set number, to allow for changing membership numbers.
+The quorum may be set as a percentage of the membership rather than a fixed number, to allow for changing membership numbers.

 Motions and resolutions

 A motion is a proposal that is put before a meeting for discussion and a decision.
 If a motion is passed it becomes a resolution.
-Resolutions are binding and should be recorded in the minutes.
+Resolutions are binding and should be recorded in the minutes of the meeting.

 Putting forward and voting on a motion

-- A member of the meeting puts forward a clear and concise proposal for a decision or action to the meeting via the chairperson.
+- a member puts forward a clear and concise proposal for a decision or action to the meeting via the chairperson.
 This is called a motion.

-- If the motion is passed, it becomes a resolution.
+- if the motion is passed, it becomes a resolution.
 A resolution passed by a simple majority of votes (more than half of the members who cast a vote) is known as an ordinary resolution.
-Most resolutions in the life of an association will be of this type.

 Resolutions become binding on the association as long as the people making the decision have the authority to pass them.
-It is a good idea to always follow up a resolution with a clear understanding of how the resolution will be implemented, by whom and by which date.
+It is a good idea to always follow up a resolution with a clear understanding of how the resolution will be implemented, by whom and when.